hamidrezash2000/RSS_Reader/README.md

 #### Installation :

 - Use maven to install the dependencies.
-- Install database using schema.sql
+- Install in.nimbo.database using schema.sql
-- Config database.properties
+- Config in.nimbo.database.properties
 - Start using it :)

 #### How To Search :